walkor/workerman-manual/resource/doc/en/install/install.md

 # Installation Instructions
-WorkerMan is actually a PHP code package.
-If your PHP environment is already installed, you just need to download the WorkerMan source code or demo to run it.
+Workerman is actually a PHP code package.
+If your PHP environment is already installed, you just need to download the Workerman source code or demo to run it.

 **Composer Installation:**
 ```sh